 7. I am partaking in two CPT experiences during the same semester (or same summer) and enrolling in an internship course.
 Can I complete one CPT application for the two opportunities?

-No. With each new position at each new location,students must apply for a new CPT authorization.
-In this scenario, the student will be using up 2 of the 3 permitted CPT authorizations and will only one authorization left before graduation.
+No. With each new position at each new location, students must apply for a new CPT authorization.
+In this scenario, the student will be using up 2 of the 3 total permitted CPT authorizations and will have one authorization left before graduation.

 8. If I have a position at my own embassy, is that considered the United States - do I need a CPT authorization for that opportunity?

 Unfortunately, anything off campus that students do while physically in the United States requires authorization.
-If students receive an offer letter from an embassy, they will have to apply for CPT authorization.
+If students receive an offer letter from an embassy, they must apply for CPT authorization.